amcsquad/amcsquad.github.io/events/2-euro-sale.md

             <li>For <b>toddlers</b>, arrive between 10:00 and 13:00</li>
             <li>For <b>babies</b>, arrive between 13:30 and 16:30</li>
         </ul>
-        <p>You can also choose to arrive on the day to fill any last-minute cancellations.
+        <p>You can also choose to arrive on the day.
 We can't guarantee a spot, but we will try to accommodate you.
-Please note that if a ticketed seller does show up late, we will kindly ask you to leave to make space for them.</p>
+Please note that if a ticketed seller does show up late and you're in their spot, we will kindly ask you to leave to make space for them.</p>
     </div>
     <div class="column">
         <h3>Before the event: Prepare to sell</h3>